datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

    $ datalad meta-dump -r

-A final note is that :command:`meta-dump` can also be a source of metadata for :command:`meta-add`.
+A final note is that :dlcmd:`meta-dump` can also be a source of metadata for :dlcmd:`meta-add`.
-While metadata can indeed be provided manually, or by running :term:`extractor`\s as outlined so far, it can also be provided by any other means that create correct metadata records, and :command:`meta-dump` is one of them.
+While metadata can indeed be provided manually, or by running :term:`extractor`\s as outlined so far, it can also be provided by any other means that create correct metadata records, and :dlcmd:`meta-dump` is one of them.
 For example, you could copy the complete metadata from ``dataset_0`` to ``dataset_1``, by dumping it from one dataset into another::

     $ datalad meta-dump -d dataset_0 -r | \